palkan/logidze/README.md

 Logidze provides tools for logging DB records changes.
 **This is not [audited](https://github.com/collectiveidea/audited) or [paper_trail](https://github.com/airblade/paper_trail) alternative!**

-Logidze allows you to create DB-level log (using triggers) and gives you an API to browse this log.
+Logidze allows you to create a DB-level log (using triggers) and gives you an API to browse this log.
-Log is stored with the record itself in JSONB column.
+The log is stored with the record itself in JSONB column.
 No additional tables required.
 Currently, only PostgreSQL 9.5+ is supported.

 Other requirements:
-- Ruby ~>2.3;
+- Ruby ~> 2.3;
-- Rails ~>4.2;
+- Rails ~> 4.2;

 <a href="https://evilmartians.com/">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54"></a>

 ## Installation

-1. Add Logidze your application's Gemfile:
+1. Add Logidze to your application's Gemfile:

 ```ruby
 gem 'logidze'